 Laptops that can convert into tablets (2-in-1s, as they’re often called) typically miss out on being great laptops by virtue of trying to be a jack of all trades.
 Not so with the HP Spectre x360 15, which packs seriously powerful hardware into a relatively lightweight chassis for an awesome notebook with some tablet capabilities, too.

-The six-core Intel Core i7-8750H CPU in our test model paired perfectly with the onboard Nvidia GTX 1050 Ti to deliver decent gaming performance — even at 4K resolution — while overall system power and the fast solid-state storage kept everything feeling snappy and responsive.
+The quad-core Intel Core i7-9750H CPU pairs perfectly with the onboard Nvidia GTX 1650 to deliver decent gaming performance — even at 4K resolution — while overall system power and the fast solid-state storage kept everything feeling snappy and responsive.
 It even looks great on the outside, with a unique blue color-scheme accented with gold that steers clear of the gaudy label, but certainly stands out from the pack of black and silver alternatives.

 The display itself looks gorgeous and though it falls behind some of the competition in terms of contrast, its wide color gamut support is top-tier and its color accuracy is only beaten by the XPS 15.
-Like the XPS 15, the 2019 update even includes an option for a 4K OLED screen, though it’s limited to 8th-gen processors and an Nvidia MX150 graphics card.
+Like the XPS 15, the latest versions include an option for a 4K OLED screen to give it excellent display performance to go with its speed.

 Theis a little heavier than we’d like for tablet use, but that minor gripe aside, it’s a fantastic 4K laptop that’s well-suited to just about anyone.

 Read our full HP Spectre x360 15 review

-Why you should buy this: ThinkPads are amazing work machines, and the X1 Extreme is no different — now with a great 4K screen.
+Why you should buy this: ThinkPads are amazing work machines, and the X1 Extreme is no different — now with a great 4K screen and an OLED option.

 Who’s it for: Anyone who wants to maximize screen real estate for work and play.

 What we thought of the ThinkPad X1 Extreme:

-If style is the least of your concerns or you want 4K laptop power in a system that doesn’t scream “look at me,” then the ThinkPad X1 Extreme might be what you need.
+If style is the least of your concerns or you want 4K laptop power in a system that doesn’t scream “look at me,” then the ThinkPad X1 Extreme Gen 2 might be what you need.
 It packs capable hardware into a durable, sturdy chassis that eschews modern design meta in favor of function, with a fantastic keyboard to boot.